-- The inspector should always check trailered boats arriving to launch to be sure their bilge and live wells are drained (and ideally dry) before launching. - If the last lake visited is from out of state, the inspector should ask if they drained and dried their boat before coming to Maine.
+• The inspector should always check trailered boats arriving to launch to be sure their bilge and live wells are drained (and ideally dry) before launching.

+• The inspector should ask if they drained and dried their boat when leaving the previous lake visited.
 If the answer is no, the inspector should respectfully ask the boater to drive away from the ramp and drain their boat before entering.
 Remember: the inspector cannot require the boater to do so.
-If a boat from outside Maine has visible mud or organisms on it, the inspector should respectfully ask them to visit a car wash or use a pressure washer to clean the boat and trailer.
+If a boat has visible mud or organisms on it, the inspector should respectfully ask them to visit a car wash or use a pressure washer to clean the boat and trailer.
 Many of these organisms can be removed using high pressure spray and most can be killed with very hot water (140° Fahrenheit).
-While it's often not possible, allowing a boat to dry completely between uses (for at least 5 days) will also ensure that organisms are dead. - Before entering, and upon leaving the lake, and after visually inspecting for plant fragments, the boater should be asked to park away from the ramp and drain all water from the bilge, motor, live well, etc. before continuing their trip.
+While it's often not possible, allowing a boat to dry completely between uses (for at least 5 days) will also ensure that organisms are dead.

+• Before entering, and upon leaving the lake, and after visually inspecting for plant fragments, the boater should be asked to park away from the ramp and drain all water from the bilge, motor, live well, etc. before continuing their trip.